mngaruiya/Week-5-MongoDB/README.md

 5. Run your application $ npm run start
 6. Test the CRUD database operations using Postman or CURL on CLI
 7. Host the application on Render
+It is created to facilitate create, update,delete patients details on to a database via CRUD method.
+# Liscence
+This project is licensed under the [MIT] License.

+# Project Setup Instructions
+Do not delete or ammend without our authorisation.

+# Contact Information
+If you have any question or contributions, please call us on +25471...102